I write to imagine things differently—

 The winner will receive a cash award of $1,500.
 Two runners-up will each receive a cash award of $1,000.

-Competition for the Norton Writer’s Prize is open to undergraduates enrolled during the 2014-2015 academic year in an accredited 2- or 4-year college or university.
+Competition for the Norton Writer’s Prize is open to undergraduates enrolled during the 2016-2017 academic year in an accredited 2- or 4-year college or university.
 Employees of Norton and their children are not eligible, nor are children of Norton authors.
+Please refer to the official contest rules at the bottom of this page for further eligibility requirements.

 Submissions may be made electronically or by mail.
 Each student may submit only one essay.